 Ohio attracting foreign direct investment from international manufacturers

-International manufacturers attracted to Ohio's skilled workforce, plentiful supply of cheap natural gas and geographic advantages are investing hundreds of millions of dollars to expand or open new headquarters in the state.
+International manufacturers attracted to Ohio's skilled workforce, plentiful supply of cheap natural gas and geographic advantages have resulted in hundreds of millions of dollars in foreign direct investment to expand or open new headquarters in the state.
 Companies in the auto supply chain have been particularly active.
 In 2016, Ohio was home to more than 3,500 international establishments representing 45 countries.
 These businesses employ more than 224,000 Ohioans, giving Ohio the seventh-largest international employment rate in the country.
 Some examples:

 - In 2014, The Fuyao Glass Industry Group purchased 1.4 million square feet of a closed GM assembly plant outside Dayton.
 Fuyao invested $700 million and now employs 1,600 hourly workers at the plant, more than GM employed there before it closed the facility.
 It is the largest "greenfield" Chinese investment in the U.S., meaning that the company established a toehold in the U.S. through expansion rather than acquisition.